brlew/esd_frontend/README.md

 ## 1. Prerequisites
 ### 1.1 Installation
 Please ensure that you have the following installed on your machine.
-You can follow [this installation guide] (https://docs.google.com/document/d/1hSqhVbgbclf-eOvBx5BQhaTJHxbUSUN4wZTrLNUMyUk/edit#heading=h.3l1qt71ezfd0).
+You can follow [this installation guide](https://docs.google.com/document/d/1hSqhVbgbclf-eOvBx5BQhaTJHxbUSUN4wZTrLNUMyUk/edit#heading=h.3l1qt71ezfd0).
     * Python 3
     * Visual Studio Code
     * Docker Desktop